lucacorti/jsonapi_plug/README.md

 You need to provide at least the `:view` option specifying which `JSONAPI.View` will be used.

-When requests are processed, the `:jsonapi` connection assign is populated with the parsed request.
+When requests are processed, the `:jsonapi` connection private field is populated with the parsed request.

 See the `JSONAPI.Plug.Request` module documentation for usage and available options.

 ## Contributing

 - This project was born as a fork of [JSONAPI](https://hexdocs.pm/jsonapi)
-- The library is maintained by [dottori.it](http://github.com/dottori-it)
 - PRs for new features, bug fixes, documentation and tests are welcome
 - If you are proposing a large feature, please open an issue for discussion